SarthakPatidar/Autofill-SRM-Academia-FeedBack/README.md

 1) Login to Academia with your Credentials and Goto Feedback Page.
 2) Open Developer Tools [Hit F12]
 3) Go to the Console Window.
-4) Copy the Code as it is and paste in Console Window.
+4) Copy the Code as it is from main.js and paste in Console Window.
 5) Hit Enter to run the Script and Feedback Form will be filled automatically.
 6) Click Submit button to upload Data successfully.